-Table 13.
-Control Register Bit Descriptions
+CR [31:29] are open.

-Bit Description CR [31:29] Open.
-CR [28] The comparator power-down bit.
-When this bit is set to Logic 1, it indicates to the comparator that a power-down mode is active.
+CR [28] is the comparator power-down bit.
+When this bit is set (Logic 1), its signal indicates to the comparator that a power-down mode is active.
 This bit is an output of the digital section and is an input to the analog section.

-CR [27] Must always be written to Logic 0.
-Writing this bit to Logic 1 causes the AD9852 to stop functioning until a master reset is applied.
-CR [26] The control DAC power-down bit.
-When this bit is set to Logic 1, it indicates to the control DAC that power-down mode is active.
-CR [25] The full DAC power-down bit.
-When this bit is set to Logic 1, it indicates to both the cosine and control DACs, as well as the reference, that a power-down mode is active.
-CR [24] The digital power-down bit.
-When this bit is set to Logic 1, it indicates to the digital section that a power-down mode is active.
+CR [27] must always be written to Logic 0.
+Writing this bit to Logic 1 causes the AD9854 to stop functioning until a master reset is applied.

+CR [26] is the Q DAC power-down bit.
+When this bit is set (Logic 1), it indicates to the Q DAC that a power-down mode is active.

+CR [25] is the full DAC power-down bit.
+When this bit is set (Logic 1), it indicates to both the I and Q DACs, as well as the reference, that a power-down mode is active.

+CR [24] is the digital power-down bit.
+When this bit is set (Logic 1), its signal indicates to the digital section that a power-down mode is active.
 Within the digital section, the clocks are forced to dc, effectively powering down the digital section.
-The PLL still accepts the REFCLK signal and continues to output the higher frequency.
-CR [23] Reserved.
+In this state, the PLL still accepts the REFCLK signal and continues to output the higher frequency.

+CR [23] is reserved.
 Write to 0.

-CR [22] The PLL range bit.
-The PLL range bit controls the VCO gain.
+CR [22] is the PLL range bit, which controls the VCO gain.
 The power-up state of the PLL range bit is Logic 1; a higher gain is required for frequencies greater than 200 MHz.

-CR [21] The bypass PLL bit, active high.
+CR [21] is the bypass PLL bit, active high.
 When this bit is active, the PLL is powered down and the REFCLK input is used to drive the system clock signal.
 The power-up state of the bypass PLL bit is Logic 1 with PLL bypassed.

-CR [20:16] The PLL multiplier factor.
+CR [20:16] bits are the PLL multiplier factor.
 These bits are the REFCLK multiplication factor unless the bypass PLL bit is set.
 The PLL multiplier valid range is from 4 to 20, inclusive.

-CR [15] The Clear Accumulator 1 bit.
+CR [15] is the Clear Accumulator 1 bit.
 This bit has a one-shot type of function.
 When this bit is written active (Logic 1), a Clear Accumulator 1 signal is sent to the DDS logic, resetting the accumulator value to 0.
 The bit is then automatically reset, but the buffer memory is not reset.
-This bit allows the user to easily create a sawtooth frequency sweep pattern with minimal user intervention.
+This bit allows the user to easily create a sawtooth frequency sweep pattern with minimal intervention.
 This bit is intended for chirp mode only, but its function is still retained in other modes.

-CR [14] The clear accumulator bit.
+CR [14] is the clear accumulator bit.
 When this bit is active high, it holds both the Accumulator 1 and Accumulator 2 values at 0 for as long as the bit is active.
 This allows the DDS phase to be initialized via the I/O port.

-CR [13] The triangle bit.
-When this bit is set, the AD9852 automatically performs a continuous frequency sweep from F1 to F2 frequencies and back.
-The effect is a triangular frequency sweep.
+CR [13] is the triangle bit.
+When this bit is set, the AD9854 automatically performs a continuous frequency sweep from F1 to F2 frequencies and back.
+This results in a triangular frequency sweep.
 When this bit is set, the operating mode must be set to ramped FSK.
-CR [12] Don't care.
-CR [11:9] The three bits that describe the five operating modes of the AD9852: 0x0 = single-tone mode 0x1 = FSK mode 0x2 = ramped FSK mode 0x3 = chirp mode 0x4 = BPSK mode CR [8] The internal update active bit.
-When this bit is set to Logic 1, the I/O UD CLK pin is an output and the AD9852 generates the I/O UD CLK signal.
-When this bit is set to Logic 0, external I/O update function is performed, and the I/O UD CLK pin is configured as an input.
-CR [7] Reserved.
-Write to 0.
-CR [6] This is the inverse sinc filter bypass bit.
-When this bit is set, the data from the DDS block goes directly to the output shaped keying logic, and the clock for the inverse sinc filter is stopped.
-Default is clear with the filter enabled.
-CR [5] The output shaped keying enable bit.
-When this bit is set, the output ramping function is enabled and is performed in accordance with the CR [4] bit requirements.
-CR [4] The internal/external output shaped keying control bit.
-When this bit is set to Logic 1, the output shaped keying factor is internally generated and applied to the cosine DAC path.
-When this bit is cleared (default), the output shaped keying function is externally controlled by the user, and the output shaped keying factor is the value of the output shaped keying multiplier register.
-The two output shaped keying multiplier registers also default low so that the output is off at power-up until the device is programmed by the user.
-CR [3:2] Reserved.
-Write to 0.
-CR [1] The serial port MSB-/LSB-first bit.
-Defaults low, MSB first.
-CR [0] The serial port SDO active bit.
-Defaults low, inactive.

-Figure 55.
-Serial Port Write Timing Clock Stall Low
+CR [12] is the source Q DAC bit.
+When this bit is set high, the Q path DAC accepts data from the Q DAC register.

+CR [11:9] are the three bits that describe the five operating modes of the AD9854:

+0x0 = single-tone mode

+$0x1 = FSK \mod e$

+0x2 = ramped FSK mode

+0x3 = chirp mode

+0x4 = BPSK mode

-Figure 56.
+Figure 59.
 3-Wire Serial Port Read Timing Clock Stall Low